Weird-Ghosts/babyghosts/content/research-and-impact.md

 ::section
 ### conversations with funders

 A big aspect of our advocacy is starting conversations with funders to highlight the equity roadblocks in existing funding models.
-We plan to design and propose inclusive funding methodologies that truly centre game studio founders and their needs, with an emphasis on eliminating common barriers for underrepresented devs.
+We plan to design and propose inclusive funding approaches that truly centre game studio founders and their needs, with an emphasis on eliminating common barriers for underrepresented devs.

 ### metrics of change